-Source: CPUC 2012.
+Source: CPUC 2011.

 California's Renewable Portfolio Standard (RPS) was initially established in 2002 under Senate Bill 1078, accelerated under Senate Bill 107, and expanded in 2011 under Senate Bill 2.
 The RPS requires investor-owned utilities, electric service providers, and community choice aggregators to increase procurement from eligible renewable energy resources to 33 percent of total procurement by 2020 (see CA Health and Safety Code 38500-38599).
 To meet the 33 percent total procurement, required entities must adopt the new RPS goals of 20 percent of retail sales from renewables by the end of 2013, 25 percent by the end of 2016, and 33 percent by the end of 2020.
-Under California law, large hydropower such as Don Pedro does not qualify as a renewable.
-Therefore, both the existing Don Pedro generation and generation from a natural gas source would be required to purchase greenhouse gas allowances, the current price of which is about \$7/MWh (http://arb.ca.gov/cc/capandtrade/auction/auction.htm).
+Under California law, large hydropower such as the Don Pedro Hydroelectric Project does not qualify as a renewable.
+Therefore, both the existing Don Pedro generation and generation from a natural gas source would be required to purchase greenhouse gas allowances, the current price of which is about \$7/megawatt hour (MWh) (http://arb.ca.gov/cc/capandtrade/auction/auction.htm).